“Ethics and Sustainability in the Age of Disruption”

 ABEN Doctoral Workshop

 The 8th ABEN Conference will start with a dedicated workshop for Ph.D. students, on the afternoon of 9 December 2018.
 Regardless of the stage of candidature, Ph.D.
 Candidates can expect to benefit from this professional development activity by discussing their work and trajectories for their development with experienced scholars in their field, as well as by networking with fellow candidates.
 Places for the workshop are limited and pre-registration is essential.
-Please contact Dr Julia Benkert at jbenkert [at] swin [dot] edu [dot] au with any queries or to register for the workshop.
+Please contact Dr Julia Benkert at jbenkert [at] swin [dot] edu [dot] au with any queries about the ABEN Doctoral workshop.

 Important note on accommodation and transport

 Auckland has become a popular travel destination, and December is peak tourism season, meaning that accommodation and transport options may book out ahead of season.
 Please take this into account when planning your travels and consider booking early.
 For accommodation options near Massey University and transport please go to Travel and General Information.

 For all enquiries regarding registration or submission of papers, please contact Associate Professor Gabriel Eweje (G [dot] Eweje [at] massey [dot] ac [dot] nz).